-- Best Budget Hotel in Shoreditch and Spitalfields: Mama Shelter London – Shoreditch
+- Budget Hotel in Shoreditch and Spitalfields: Mama Shelter London – Shoreditch

-- Best Mid-Range Hotel in Shoreditch and Spitalfields: The One Hundred Shoreditch
+- Mid-Range Hotel in Shoreditch and Spitalfields: The One Hundred Shoreditch

-- Best Luxury Hotel in Shoreditch and Spitalfields: Mondrian London Shoreditch
+- Luxury Hotel in Shoreditch and Spitalfields: Mondrian London Shoreditch

-- Best Vacation Rental in Shoreditch and Spitalfields: This Spacious 2-bed Shoreditch Apartment
+- Vacation Rental in Shoreditch and Spitalfields: This Spacious 2-bed Shoreditch Apartment

 See Related: Fascinating United Kingdom Nicknames to Know

-Bloomsbury and Fitzrovia are side-by-side districts sandwiched between Kings Cross and Marylebone, and just north of Covent Garden.
-This is where to stay in London if you’re interested in culture and literature, thanks to all of the area’s bookish connections.
+Bloomsbury and Fitzrovia are side-by-side districts between Kings Cross and Marylebone and just north of Covent Garden.
+This is where to stay in London if you’re interested in culture and literature, thanks to the area’s bookish connections.

 Bloomsbury is where you’ll find one of the great London attractions – the British Museum.
 Two thousand years of history are on display, including Egyptian mummies, the Rosetta Stone, and the Elgin Marbles.

-Allow at least a couple of hours to explore; this British Museum floor plan will help.
+Allow a few hours to explore; this British Museum floor plan will help.
 There are also many British Museum guided tours like this one available.
-And as with many major London museums, entry is free, and you can rely on high-quality refreshments and souvenirs.
+As with many major London museums, entry is free, and you can rely on high-quality refreshments and souvenirs.

-To the east of Bloomsbury, you’ll find Charles Dickens’s old home.
-The house feels as though Dickens has just popped out for a moment, being crammed with his personal effects, including his razors and even his lemon squeezer.
+You’ll find Charles Dickens’s old home to the east of Bloomsbury.
+The house feels like Dickens has just popped out momentarily, being crammed with his personal effects, including his razors and lemon squeezer.
 If you’re a fan, you could try one of the Charles Dickens walking tours available.